copasi/model_replicator/README.md

  - use a gene transcription model to create a gene regulatory network
  - use a neuron model (e.g. the Hodgkin-Huxley) to create a network of neurons

 The output of this program is a new model file with the more complex model.
-It is expected that the user may still have to tune parts of the resulting model in a regular modeling tool, such as [COPASI](https://copasi.org), [VCell](https://vcell.org), etc, where the model will be used for simulations. (*sbmodelr* only creates models, it does not carry out simulations.)
+It is expected that the user may still have to tune parts of the resulting model in a regular modeling tool, such as [COPASI](https://copasi.org), [VCell](https://vcell.org), etc., where the model will be used for simulations. (*sbmodelr* only creates models, it does not carry out simulations.)

 ## Usage